One of the most popular day camp activities is the Cub Scout shooting sports program. Find out the awards requirements and safety rules.

 - Shooting sports must be under the direction of a qualified leadership–a trained range officer.

-The requirements for Level 1 are teaching the boys safety while they learn about the equipment for that disciple.
-Upon completion of Level 1 in any discipline, boys will receive a shooting sports patch for their rank.
+The requirements for Level 1 are teaching the Cubs safety while they learn about the equipment for that disciple.
+Upon completion of Level 1 in any discipline, Scouts will receive a shooting sports patch for their rank.
 You can see these in the image above.

 The patches are considered temporary patches and will need to be worn on the right pocket of the Cub Scout's uniform.